PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 <p>We need to do two things now.
 First we need to create a <a href="http://code.google.com/chrome/extensions/background_pages.html">&ldquo;background
 page&rdquo;</a>; the
-background page allows you to add logic to your extension and is considered the &ldquo;brains&rdquo; of your extension.
+background page allows you to add logic to your extension and is considered the 'brains' of your extension.
 We also need to link to the background page from the manifest.json file.</p>

 <p>Add a file named what ever you want to your extension directory, and then modify the manifest so it looks like:</p>